 Recurring Evidence of the Need for Logic Education

 Logic was eliminated as a required subject in schools during the early 20th century because education reformers thought it was not necessary.
 But times have changed.
 No one today can deny the need for critical thinking, effective problem solving, and sound reasoning – all of which rely on logic, and all of which are in decline.
-An article in Wired warns:
+An article in warns:

 “The rationality of the world is what is at risk.
 Too many people are taken advantage of because of their lack of critical thinking, logic and deductive reasoning.
 These same people are raising children without these same skills, creating a whole new generation of clueless people.”